wrightmat/dnd-eberron/locations/Sterngate.md

 ### Characters

 - **Captain Toris**.
 The commanding officer of the fortress, and the effective head of the town.
-- **Mirasandra (Miira) ir'Thavar**.
+- **Miirasandra (Miira) ir'Thavar**.
 Spends quite a bit of time here, as it’s the most fortified location on the border between Darguun and Breland.
 She doesn’t get along that well with Captain Toris though.

 ### Locations